-Some cash gifts are exempt from tax regardless of the seven-year rule.
+Some cash gifts are exempt from tax regardless of the sevenyear rule.
 Regular gifts from after-tax income, such as a monthly payment to a family member, are also exempt as long as you still have sufficient income to maintain your standard of living.

-Any gifts between husbands and wives, or registered civil partners, are exempt from Inheritance Tax whether they were made while both partners were still alive or left to the survivor on the death of the first.
-Tax will be due eventually when the surviving spouse or civil partner dies if the value of their estate is more than the combined tax threshold, currently £650,000.
+Any gifts between husbands and wives, or registered civil partners, are exempt from inheritance tax whether they were made while both partners were still alive or left to the survivor on the death of the first.
+Inheritance tax will be due eventually when the surviving spouse or registered civil partner dies if the value of their estate is more than the combined tax threshold, currently £650,000.

-If gifts are made that affect the liability to Inheritance Tax and the giver dies less than seven years later, a special relief known as 'taper relief' may be available.
+If gifts are made that affect the liability to inheritance tax and the giver dies less than seven years later, a special relief known as 'taper relief' may be available.
 The relief reduces the amount of tax payable on a gift.

-In most cases, Inheritance Tax must be paid within six months from the end of the month in which the death occurs.
+In most cases, inheritance tax must be paid within six months from the end of the month in which the death occurs.
 If not, interest is charged on the unpaid amount.
-Tax on some assets, including land and buildings, can be deferred and paid in instalments over ten years.
+Inheritance tax on some assets, including land and buildings, can be deferred and paid in instalments over ten years.
 However, if the asset is sold before all the instalments have been paid, the outstanding amount must be paid.
-The Inheritance Tax threshold in force at the time of death is used to calculate how much tax should be paid.
+The inheritance tax threshold in force at the time of death is used to calculate how much tax should be paid.

-Inheritance Tax can be a complicated area with a variety of solutions available and, without proper tax planning; many people could end up leaving a huge tax liability on their death, considerably reducing the value of the estate passing to chosen beneficiaries.
-So without Inheritance Tax planning, your family could be faced with a large tax liability when you die.
+Inheritance tax can be a complicated area with a variety of solutions available and, without proper tax planning, many people could end up leaving a huge tax liability on their death, considerably reducing the value of the estate passing to chosen beneficiaries.
+So without inheritance tax planning, your family could be faced with a large tax liability when you die.
 To ensure that your family benefits rather than the government, it pays to plan ahead.
 As with most financial planning, early consideration and planning is essential.